uspki/policies/certificate-policy.md

 This section specifies the additional requirements for Certificate content and extensions for Certificates generated after the Effective Date.

 #### 7.1.2.1 Root CA Certificate
-a. basicConstraints (required)
+**a. basicConstraints (required)**
+**Required/Optional:** Required
 This extension SHALL appear as a critical extension.
 The cA field SHALL be set true.
 The pathLenConstraint field SHALL NOT be present.

-b. keyUsage (required)
+**b. keyUsage (required)**
+**Required/Optional:** Required
 This extension SHALL be present and MUST be marked critical.
 Bit positions for keyCertSign and cRLSign SHALL be set.
 If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.

-c. certificatePolicies
+**c. certificatePolicies**
+**Required/Optional/Prohibited:** Prohibited
 This extension SHALL NOT be present.

-d. extendedKeyUsage
+**d. extendedKeyUsage**
+**Required/Optional/Prohibited:** Prohibited
 This extension SHALL NOT be present.

-e.
-Subject Information / Subject Distinguished Name (required)
+**e.
+Subject Information / Subject Distinguished Name (required)**
+**Required/Optional:** Required
 See Section 7.1.4.3.1

 #### 7.1.2.2 Subordinate CA Certificate
-a. certificatePolicies (required)
+**a. certificatePolicies (required)**
+**Required/Optional:** Required

-- This extension SHALL be present and SHOULD NOT be marked critical.
+This extension SHALL be present and SHOULD NOT be marked critical.

-- certificatePolicies:policyIdentifier (required)
+  **certificatePolicies:policyIdentifier (required)**
+  **Required/Optional:** Required

-b. cRLDistributionPoints (required)
+**b. cRLDistributionPoints (required)**
+**Required/Optional:** Required

-- This extension SHALL be present and SHALL NOT be marked critical.
+This extension SHALL be present and SHALL NOT be marked critical.
 It SHALL contain the HTTP URL of the CA's CRL service.
 The HTTP URL included must be publicly accessible on the Internet.

-c. authorityInformationAccess (required)
+**c. authorityInformationAccess (required)**
+**Required/Optional:** Required

-- This extension SHALL be present.
+This extension SHALL be present.
 It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
 It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
 At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) must be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

-d. basicConstraints (required)
+**d. basicConstraints (required)**
+**Required/Optional:** Required

-- This extension SHALL be present and SHALL be marked critical.
+This extension SHALL be present and SHALL be marked critical.
 The cA field SHALL be set true.
 The pathLenConstraint field SHALL NOT be present.

-e. keyUsage (required)
+**e. keyUsage (required)**
+**Required/Optional:** Required

-- This extension SHALL be present and SHALL be marked critical.
+This extension SHALL be present and SHALL be marked critical.
 Bit positions for keyCertSign and cRLSign MUST be set.
 If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.

-f. nameConstraints (required)
+**f. nameConstraints (required)**
+**Required/Optional:** Required

-- This extension SHALL be present.
+This extension SHALL be present.
 This extension SHALL be marked critical.
 See section 7.1.5.

-g. extkeyUsage (required)
+**g. extkeyUsage (required)**
+**Required/Optional:** Required

-- This extension SHALL be present.
+This extension SHALL be present.
 This extension SHALL be marked non-critical.

-- All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
+All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
 The value id-kp-serverAuth [RFC5280] MUST be present, and the id-kp-clientAuth [RFC5280] MAY be present.

-- Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.
+Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.

-h.
-Subject Information / Subject Distinguished Name (required)
+**h.
+Subject Information / Subject Distinguished Name (required)**
+**Required/Optional:** Required

-- See Section 7.1.4.3.1
+See Section 7.1.4.3.1

 #### 7.1.2.3 Subscriber Certificate
-a. certificatePolicies (required)
+**a. certificatePolicies (required)**
+**Required/Optional:** Required

-- This extension SHALL be present and SHOULD NOT be marked critical.
+This extension SHALL be present and SHOULD NOT be marked critical.

-    *   certificatePolicies:policyIdentifier (Required)
+**certificatePolicies:policyIdentifier (required)**
+**Required/Optional:** Required
 A Policy Identifier, defined by the issuing CA, that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.

-        The following extensions MAY be present:

-        *   certificatePolicies:policyQualifiers:policyQualifierId (Recommended)
+**certificatePolicies:policyQualifiers:policyQualifierId (optional)**
+**Required/Optional:** Optional
+The extension SHOULD be present and is Recommended.

-            *   id-qt 1 [RFC 5280].
+  - id-qt 1 [RFC 5280].

-        *   certificatePolicies:policyQualifiers:qualifier:cPSuri (Optional)
+**certificatePolicies:policyQualifiers:qualifier:cPSuri (optional)**
+**Required/Optional:** Optional
 HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.

-b. cRLDistributionPoints (required)
+**b. cRLDistributionPoints (required)**

-- This extension SHALL be present.
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's CRL service.

-c. authorityInformationAccess (required)
+**Required/Optional:** Required
 This extension SHALL be present.
+It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's CRL service.

+**c. authorityInformationAccess (required)**
+**Required/Optional:** Required
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+This extension SHALL be present.
+It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
 It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

-d. basicConstraints (required)
+**d. basicConstraints (required)**
+**Required/Optional:** Required
 This extension SHALL be present.
-The cA field MUST NOT be true.
+The cA field SHALL NOT be true.

-e. keyUsage (required)
+**e. keyUsage (required)**
+**Required/Optional:** Required
 This extension SHALL be present and SHALL be marked critical.

 Subscriber certificates used for server authentication SHALL include digitalSignature, and MAY include keyEncipherment and / or keyAgreement.

-f. extKeyUsage (required)
+**f. extKeyUsage (required)**
+**Required/Optional:** Required
 This extension SHALL be present.
 It SHALL NOT be marked critical.

 Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values SHALL be present. id-kp-emailProtection [RFC5280] and anyEKU SHALL NOT be present.

 Other values SHOULD NOT be present.
 Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.

 #### 7.1.2.4 All Certificates